monarch-initiative/pheval/docs/developing_a_pheval_plugin.md

 customrunner = "pheval_plugin_example.runner:CustomRunner"
 ```

-> Please Note that the path here and naming of the class is case sensitive.
+> Please Note that the path here and naming of the class is case-sensitive.

 ### 4. Implementing PhEval helper methods